Investigating 9d/8d non-supersymmetric branes and theories from supersymmetric heterotic strings: Nine Dimension d=1

 By gathering the eight neutral elements and elements $(p_L,p_R)\in I^\ast$ which satisfy $p_L^2=1,p_R^2=0$, we obtain the quasi-minuscule representation (see App.~\ref{sec:lie algebra}) of $C_9$ as massless particles:

 The charge of the general twisted sector states can be studied from the lattice $I^*$.
 Similarly, the charge of the untwisted sector states can be read by checking the branching rule of the matter representations under symmetry breaking $A_{17}\to C_9$.
-Then, we find a symmetry of non-supersymmetric theory is\footnote{Other than $(-1)^{f}$ symmetry discussed in Sec.~\ref{sec:fermionization}.}
+Note that we always have $\U(1)$ symmetry corresponding to right moving momentum.
+The minimal $\U(1)$ charge corresponds to $p_R=1/\sqrt{2}$.
+The lattice point $p_R=1/\sqrt{2}$ accompanies with $p_L=\omega_9^{(C_9)}/\sqrt{2}$.
+Consequently, we find a symmetry of non-supersymmetric theory is\footnote{Other than $(-1)^{f}$ symmetry discussed in Sec.~\ref{sec:fermionization}.}

 where $\Z_2$ is generated by $\Sp(9)$ center as well as $\pi$ rotation of $\U(1)$.